bboisset/libasm/README.md

-mov | Use to move value to a register | mov rax, 42 | rax register will get 42 value rax | Use to return value from asm function (max 64 bits) | mov rax, 42 | The function will return 42 rdi | Where first argument of function is saved | ret | Use to end end function | ret |
+mov | Use to move value to a register | mov rax, 42 | rax register will get 42 value rax | Use to return value from asm function (max 64 bits) | mov rax, 42 | The function will return 42 rdi | Where first argument of function is saved | rsi | Where the second argument of function is saved | rdx | Where the third argument of function is saved | ret | Use to end end function | ret |

 *The first 6 arguments of a Functions are saved respectively in rdi, rsi, rdx, rcx, r8, r9*